nihalpasham/rustdhipv2/README.md

 	- (Bonus) Mobility and Multi-homing
         - Example: a scenario in which you want to switch over to a backup update server in the event of a failover.

-The neat thing about HIPv2 is that it does operate at the application-layer but rather is a part of a host's networking stack.
+The neat thing about HIPv2 is that it operates at the application-layer and is a part of a host's networking stack.

 ### Advantages:
 	- All network traffic flows through the secure channel by default